FAQs MOST COMMON

 - Day 4: On day 3 of your stay, you will be taken on a shuttle bus to do the epic HC climb of Las Palomas (3 routes to choose from).
 Once done we'll take you back to your accommodation.

 Day 6: Self-guided Ride + guided walking visit to one of the White Villages and a tasting experience of the produce of the land

 Day 8: Departure

 Are all your rides self-guided?

 As a basis, we provide our clients with dozens of well-curated and planned routes available to download in TCX format – catering for all levels of intensity, from those epic rides to the recovery spin!
 However, experienced ride leaders are available upon request.

 How fit do I need to be?

 You set the pace.
-Our clients are always on the lookout for climbs and you’ll have plenty of those around the area.
-With dozens of routes to choose from we cater to cyclists of all levels; beginner or advanced.
+Our clients are always looking for climbs; you’ll have plenty of those around the area.
+With dozens of routes, we cater to cyclists of all levels, beginner or advanced.
 Still unsure?
 Contact us to discuss this in detail.